 - Nordic HealthTech Talents is a 1-year development program tailor-made for Nordic HealthTech startups.
 This program is exclusively sponsored by Novo Nordisk Fonden. (read more here)

 “The second workshop taught me the importance of using thinking tools, like the business model canvas or the social venture canvas.
 These tools can reveal blind spots and force one to be explicit all of which helps one think more clearly and systematically about complex problems.”- said Toke Faurby, CEO of TresActio.

 - TresActio makes biotechnology research faster and more efficient by digitizing early stages of the strain screening pipeline – adding automatic control and collecting data at an unprecedented scale.
 Check out more here.

-Under the lead of the facilitators of CIID, the startups followed the step by step instruction to use all the physical tools like post-its and working sheets to put ideas on paper.
+Under the leadership of the facilitators of CIID, the startups followed the step by step instruction to use all the physical tools like post-its and working sheets to put ideas on paper.

 Edda Marie Rainer, a team member from Polaris Proteins added, “it helps us refine our business model, especially customer relationships and marketing in the B2B context.”

 - Polaris Proteins has developed a novel expression system, based on a cold-adapted bacterium, that offers simplified production of difficult-to-express proteins, including increased solubility and more active enzymes.

 The design thinking mindset supports the startups to clarify their value proposition, understand the bio, medical and pharma industry, and deliver a more compelling pitch to their target audiences.